Worry, worry, worry... it really does get us nowhere :(

 Complications don’t always mean reoperation or implant removal.

 What if you think you've done something to your boobs?

 “Help!
 I did something and I heard my boob pop... did I break them????”

 I’m all for being properly informed but let’s not dwell on worse case scenarios.
-If you do find yourself down the path of BA complications keep the dialogue with your surgeon (and less with Google), and seek support from any online forums you’re part of.
+If you do find yourself down the path of breast augmentation complications keep the dialogue with your plastic surgeon (and less with Google), and seek support from any online forums you’re part of.

-We can all learn from each other’s experiences and peer support in the BA community rocks 🙂
+We can all learn from each other’s experiences and peer support in the breast augmentation community rocks :)